Hart of Dixie: Season 1

 The first season revolves around Zoe Hart adjusting to life in the small town of Bluebell, Alabama, after failing to secure a fellowship in New York because of her poor bedside manner.
 She has inherited half of the practice from a father she never knew, with whom Zoe's mother had an affair while engaged to the man Zoe knew as her dad.
 To keep her half of the inherited practice she must bring in 30% of the patients, which she finds difficult as she is at odds with most of the local residents due to her city persona.
-Zoe also struggles with her growing feelings for local attorney George Tucker, feelings of which his fiancée, Lemon Breeland, is fully aware, leading her to make it her mission to ensure Zoe leaves Bluebell.
-Other storylines include neighbor Wade's feelings for Zoe, which may or may not be returned; Zoe's friendship with the mayor, Lavon, and his past with Lemon; and Zoe's unresolved issues regarding her family.
+Zoe also struggles with her growing feelings for local attorney George Tucker, feelings of which his fiancée, Lemon Breeland, is suspicious, leading Lemon to make it her mission to ensure Zoe leaves Bluebell.
+Other storylines include neighbor Wade's feelings for Zoe, which may or may not be returned; Zoe's friendship with the mayor, Lavon Hayes, and his past with Lemon; and Zoe's unresolved issues regarding her family.

 Season 2

 The season begins with Zoe confused with her feelings for both George and Wade, as she slept with Wade the night of George and Lemon's aborted wedding at the end of season one.
 She later decides that George is not ready for another relationship yet and decides to see Wade.
 Lavon's former high school sweetheart Ruby Jeffries (Golden Brooks) returns to Bluebell and reveals she is opposing him for mayor.
-George begins dating again, first seeing newcomer Shelby Sinclair; however, he later dumps her, and Shelby begins dating Brick Breeland.
+George begins dating again, first seeing newcomer Shelby Sinclair.
+However, he later dumps her, and Shelby begins dating Brick Breeland, father of Lemon Breeland.
 George later starts a relationship with Wade's ex-wife, Tansy Truitt.
 As the season progresses, Ruby leaves after Lemon's jealousy destroys her and Lavon.
 Wade and Zoe continue to date, though they face their share of setbacks.
 At the end of the season, Zoe is faced deciding between a summer in New York working at a hospital at her dream job, only to have Wade confess his feelings for her, and she unable to return them.
 Meanwhile, Annabeth begins having feelings for Lavon, and later the two sleep together, leaving Lemon devastated by her best friend's betrayal.

 Season 3

-The season begins with Zoe returning to Bluebell after a summer in NYC, along with her new boyfriend Joel (Josh Cooke).
+The season begins with Zoe returning to Bluebell after a summer in NYC, along with her new boyfriend Joel.
 George struggles to rebuild his life following his breakup with Tansy but finds love with Lavon's younger cousin.
 Lemon finds herself in a scandalous relationship, while Annabeth hopes her relationship with Lavon will grow into something more.
 Zoe learns more about her family roots in Bluebell, breaks up with Joel, and reunites with Wade.